mathchou/mathchou.github.io/choucoin.md

 ## Welcome to Choucoin

-Tool to generate your public and private keys: [Key generator](./generateRSAkeypair.html)
+1. Tool to generate your public and private keys: [Key generator](./generateRSAkeypair.html)

   - Use the above tool to create a public and private key pair.
-It also makes a files that you should save (and keep to yourself!) for future reference.
+It also makes a file that you should save (and keep to yourself!) for future reference.

-Creating and Signing transactions tool: [Transaction Creator](./send-choucoin.html)
+2. Creating and Signing transactions tool: [Transaction Creator](./send-choucoin.html)

+  - Here you will find a tool that can be used to send Choucoin

 [back](./)